logo2

 Sanborn map - Sep 1893

-In May 1896, Sorsen, "formerly in the drug business in this city," arrived in town to spend summer vacation after completing his first year at the Rush Medical College in Chicago (5).
-This means Sorsen likely ended his partnership with Henry Sodergren in the Fall of 1895.
-The firm name, Sodergren & Sodergren then appeared in Jan 1896 issues of The Copper Country Evening News.
+Sorsen likely ended his partnership with Henry Sodergren in the fall of 1895, since in May 1896, Sorsen, "formerly in the drug business in this city," arrived in town to spend summer vacation after completing his first year at the Rush Medical College in Chicago (5).
+The firm Sodergren & Sodergren then appeared in Jan 1896 issues of The Copper Country Evening News.

 The one bottle (#25) bearing the Sorsen & Sodergren name also bears the maker's mark of S-F G Co. for Sheldon-Foster Glass Co.
 This mark dates from 1894-c.1897 (11), and given Sorsen's history, we can narrow this range to 1894-1895.